preterag/pipecdn/docs/REFERRAL_GUIDE.md

 ## Using the Surrealine Referral Code

-As a Surrealine user or customer, you can use our referral code when setting up your Pipe PoP node:
+As a Surrealine user or customer, you can use our referral code when setting up your pipe-pop:

-1. After downloading the Pipe PoP binary, run:
+1. After downloading the pipe-pop binary, run:
    ```bash
    sudo ./bin/pipe-pop --signup-by-referral-route 3a069772281d9b1b
    ```